goldinvo/pattern-counter/README.md

 Strings (which act as a single step when working in a pattern are separated by separators, typically commas, or other tokens.
 They may consist of numbers but they cannot be only a number.
 - A single string is not wrapped in parenthesis. `(things like this)` are interpreted as a comment.
 - A sequence of strings wrapped in parenthesis `(like, this, one)` are interpreted as a repeat sequence.
-  - if by a multiplier and then by a number `(like, this) * 3`, the sequence will be repeated 3 times as the user steps through them
+  - if followed by a multiplier and then by a number `(like, this) * 3`, the sequence will be repeated 3 times as the user steps through them
   - if not followed by both a multiplier and a number, the sequence will repeat indefinitely until the user clicks the "exit repeat" button.
 This is to account for conditional repeats, such as "until you reach the end of the row" while still being able to keep track of the number of repeats you have made.

 ## Application Structure